wdallo/MKV-Player-WebTorrent/README.md

 # WebTnode: Torrent Video Streaming

-This project is a Node.js/Express backend and modern browser frontend for streaming MKV/MP4 video files directly from torrents.
+This project is a Node.js/Express for streaming MKV/MP4 video files directly from torrents.
 It supports advanced browser-side subtitle rendering.

 ## Features